SAMMISolutions/docs/doc_posts/_components/deck-app.md

 #### SwitchDeck

 SAMMI Core is instructing this Deck App to navigate to a different deck.
-The `panelName` field is set to the target client name; if it doesn't match the connected client name the event can be ignored.
+This is sent by the `Deck App: Switch Deck` command when a specific deck is selected. `panelName` is the command's Client Name value and `deckID` is the selected deck's unique ID.

 ```json
 {